Reasons to Get a Pleasure Craft Licence

 Law requires it, So You Might As Well Get It Done!

-Having a pleasure craft license (PCOC, or Pleasure Craft Operator Card) is not only mandatory in Canada if you own a boat but also highly recommended for several reasons.
+Having a pleasure craft licence (PCOC, or Pleasure Craft Operator Card) is not only mandatory in Canada if you own a boat but also highly recommended for several reasons.
 Aside from the fact that it’s the law, there’s the added benefit of increased safety when out on the water.
 You’ll need a PCOC to go boating here, even if you never leave the lakes near your hometown.
 Make an appointment at the Transport Canada office near you, or apply for your PCOC online via the National Vessel Registry Center.
 Proof of identification and citizenship (such as a driver’s license) and prior sailing experience may be required (like a boating license or previous boating certificate).
 You’ll then be required to take a written exam on maritime safety topics.
 Your card will be issued once you pass the exam.